-To determine the safety and descriptive efficacy of dalbavancin for the treatment of acute bacterial skin and skin structure infections in children, aged 3 months to 17 years, known or suspected to be caused by susceptible Gram-positive organisms, including methicillin-resistant strains of Staphylococcus aureus.
+To determine the safety and descriptive efficacy of dalbavancin for the treatment of acute bacterial skin and skin structure infections in children, aged birth to 17 years (inclusive), known or suspected to be caused by susceptible Gram-positive organisms, including methicillin-resistant strains of Staphylococcus aureus.

 A Phase 3, Multicenter, Open-Label, Randomized, Comparator Controlled Trial of the Safety and Efficacy of Dalbavancin Versus Active Comparator in Pediatric Subjects With Acute Bacterial Skin and Skin Structure Infections

-Methicillin-Resistant Staphylococcus Aureus Bacterial Infections Staphylococcal Skin Infections Acute Bacterial Skin and Skin Structure Infection (ABSSSI) Infection Communicable Diseases Cellulitis Skin Diseases, Infectious Skin Diseases, Bacterial Dalbavancin Teicoplanin Dalbavancin single dose Dalbavancin two dose Comparator dalbavancin, single dose dalbavancin, two dose
+Methicillin-Resistant Staphylococcus Aureus Bacterial Infections Staphylococcal Skin Infections Acute Bacterial Skin and Skin Structure Infection (ABSSSI) Infection Communicable Diseases Cellulitis Skin Diseases, Infectious Skin Diseases, Bacterial Dalbavancin Teicoplanin Dalbavancin single dose Dalbavancin two dose Comparator Dalbavancin, single dose Dalbavancin, two doses

 You can join if…

-Open to people ages 3 months to 17 years
+Open to people ages up to 17 years

 - A clinical picture compatible with Acute Bacterial Skin and Skin Structure Infections (ABSSSI) suspected or confirmed to be caused by Gram-positive bacteria, including Methicillin-resistant Staphylococcus aureus (MRSA).